caugbr/vue-wp-theme/README.md

   Edit / create translation files for your Vue app directly from admin page
 * Routes\
   Manage Vue routes directly from admin page
+* Server\
+  Information about the development server, site status and the last built package

 ### Settings
 The settings are stored in a php file, located in `settings/theme-settings.php`.
 The defined options will be editable in admin page and available in frontend as `this.info`.
 You can edit it and add new settings.